15 Years at XING: Reflections and a Farewell

 New Work SE had a total of 8 locations at that time: Hamburg, Berlin, Munich, Vienna, Zurich, Barcelona, Valencia, and Porto.

 The Design System team worked on implementing dark mode for the platform.
-We created illustrations specifically for dark mode, using CSS custom properties to switch colors while maintaining the same illustration files.
+We created dark‑mode‑ready illustrations and used CSS custom properties to switch colors while keeping the same files.
 By the end of the year, we successfully launched dark mode.
-The project required significant effort from every team, as it necessitated the adoption of the design system.
-Interfaces that had not yet been migrated still flashed bright white in dark mode.
+It required significant effort across teams because it depended on adopting the design system, and areas not yet migrated didn’t yet reflect dark mode.

 2024: The Beginning of the End

-2024 was another difficult year, marked by two rounds of layoffs in spring and winter.
-The company offered a voluntary leaver program, and many employees chose to leave.
-I was not permitted to do so.
-In August 2024, the company was delisted, and I had to sell my stock to Burda for €65, a significant drop from its previous value of nearly €375.
+2024 was another difficult year, with two rounds of layoffs in spring and winter.
+The company offered a voluntary leaver program that many employees chose; I wasn’t eligible.
+In August 2024, the company was delisted, and I sold my shares to Burda for €65, down from a prior peak near €375.

-In 2020, the web platform team had started creating a web mono repository to consolidate all frontend applications into one location.
-In 2024, I began transferring the entire design system into that mono repository, improving both documentation and code in the process.
+In 2020, the web platform team began creating a monorepo to consolidate frontend applications.
+In 2024, I started migrating the design system into that monorepo, improving documentation and code along the way.

-Onlyfy was restructured, resulting in a significant number of employee layoffs.
-Our team acquired two survivors from that layoff, who brought along two additional design systems for us to manage moving forward.
+Onlyfy underwent a restructuring with significant layoffs.
+Two colleagues joined our team afterward, along with two additional design systems for us to manage going forward.

 2025: The Final Countdown

 Henning Rönneberg was appointed CFO and COO in February.
 In May, Petra von Strombeck handed over the CEO role to Rönneberg.
-Despite the significant layoffs, the company continued to lose substantial revenue, and everyone anticipated another round of layoffs.
+Despite prior cost measures, financial headwinds persisted, and many anticipated another round of layoffs.

-Our team took over the accessibility initiative and led the project management to meet the mid-year deadline for the European Accessibility Act.
-We introduced high contrast mode, accessible motion, keyboard navigation, ARIA roles, labels, and much more.
+Our team led the accessibility initiative to meet the mid‑year timeline for the European Accessibility Act.
+We introduced features such as high‑contrast mode, reduced/accessible motion, improved keyboard navigation, and enhanced ARIA roles and labels.
 It was a challenging project, but we delivered on time.
-Additionally, the web platform team built a dashboard to monitor the platform’s stability, accessibility, and other factors.
+Additionally, the web platform team built a dashboard to monitor stability, accessibility, and other key factors.

-Throughout the year, the Design System team continued to build components for all focus projects.
-We created seven new components and enhanced four existing ones.
+Throughout the year, the Design System team continued building components for priority projects, creating several new components and enhancing others.

 Epilogue: Gratitude and Next Steps

 All that remains is looking back to remember the good times.
-I don’t look back in anger; XING was the best company I worked for, with the most skilled people I have encountered in my life.
-I wouldn’t have stayed for so long if things had been different.
-I’m sure the XING Design System is one of the best design systems in Europe, perhaps even beyond.
-When I last reviewed all the documentation, spec sheets, and product guides, I noticed that our designers are truly skilled and innovative.
-Whether it’s the challenging Superellipse profile image, which can be soon built natively with CSS in all browsers, or the bold colors and animations, along with the cool illustrations, icons, and stickers, our work stands out.
-Building a custom design system rather than merely theming an existing component library makes a significant difference.
-To all the developers, designers, QAs, and product managers I’ve worked with over the past 15 years, I extend a heartfelt thank you for all the learning experiences and projects we’ve built together.
+I don’t look back in anger; XING was the best company I worked for, with some of the most skilled people I’ve met.
+I wouldn’t have stayed so long if it had been otherwise.
+I’m confident the XING Design System is among the strongest in Europe, perhaps beyond.
+Reviewing the documentation, spec sheets, and product guides reminded me how skilled and innovative our designers are.
+From the challenging Superellipse profile image—which can soon be built natively with CSS—to bold colors, animations, and distinctive illustrations, icons, and stickers, the work stands out.
+Building a custom design system rather than theming an existing component library made a real difference.
+To all the developers, designers, QAs, product managers, tech, and non-tech people I’ve worked with over the past 15 years: thank you for the learning and the projects we created together.

-XING will move out of the New Work Harbour office at the end of the year, and Kununu will become its own company.
-I returned my notebook and iPhone, and when my access to the infrastructure is revoked on January 1st, 2026, I will close this chapter of my life.
+XING is in the process of moving out of New Work Harbour, and Kununu plans to operate as its own company.
+I’ve returned my notebook and iPhone, and when my remaining access ends, I’ll close this chapter of my life.

 I will take a break for 1 or 2 months.
 My garden leave lasts until mid-2026, so I will look for a new challenge and opportunity in spring.
 If you know of an interesting company, product, or service that requires strong Web UI development skills, particularly in React and TypeScript, along with 25 years of professional CSS experience, experience in Design, and an eye for beautiful layouts, please let me know.